djeada/Databases-Notes/notes/08_database_performance_and_optimization/01_query_optimization_techniques.md

-## query_optimization_techniques
+## Query Optimization Techniques

-- Query optimization is crucial for database performance and efficiency
-- Techniques aim to minimize resource usage and execution time
+Query optimization is essential for enhancing database performance and efficiency.
+These techniques aim to minimize resource usage and execution time.

-## Query Optimization Concepts

-### Definition
+### What is Query Optimization?

 - The process of selecting the most efficient way to execute a SQL query

-### Purpose
-  - Minimize resource consumption and execution time
-  - Improve overall database performance and user experience
+- Purpose: minimize resource consumption and execution time, improve overall database performance and user experience

-## Types of Query Optimization
+### Types of Query Optimization

-### Heuristic Optimization
-Rule-based optimization using a set of predefined rules and guidelines
+1. **Heuristic Optimization**: Rule-based optimization using a set of predefined rules and guidelines

-### Cost-Based Optimization
-Uses cost estimates to compare and select the best query execution plan
+2. **Cost-Based Optimization**: Uses cost estimates to compare and select the best query execution plan

-## Query Optimization Techniques
+### Techniques for Query Optimization

-### Indexing
-Create and maintain indexes on frequently accessed columns to speed up query execution
+1. **Indexing**: Create and maintain indexes on frequently accessed columns to speed up query execution

-### Query Rewriting
-Rewrite queries to use more efficient constructs or eliminate redundancy
+2. **Query Rewriting**: Rewrite queries to use more efficient constructs or eliminate redundancy

-### Join Optimization
-Select the most efficient join order and type based on the underlying data and database schema
+3. **Join Optimization**: Select the most efficient join order and type based on the underlying data and database schema

-### Partitioning
-Divide large tables into smaller partitions to improve query performance
+4. **Partitioning**: Divide large tables into smaller partitions to improve query performance

-### Materialized Views
-Store precomputed query results to reduce the cost of complex or frequently executed queries
+5. **Materialized Views**: Store precomputed query results to reduce the cost of complex or frequently executed queries

-### Caching
-Cache query results or intermediate data to speed up subsequent query executions
+6. **Caching**: Cache query results or intermediate data to speed up subsequent query executions

-### Parallelism
-Distribute query execution across multiple processors or nodes to improve performance
+7. **Parallelism**: Distribute query execution across multiple processors or nodes to improve performance

-## Best Practices
+### Best Practices

 - Understand the importance of query optimization and its impact on database performance
 - Choose the appropriate optimization techniques based on the system requirements and workload
 - Monitor and analyze query performance to identify areas for improvement